The great grid upgrade logo

 • a landfall point on the Kent coast at Pegwell Bay

-• a TJB approximately 800 m inshore to transition from offshore HVDC cable to onshore HVDC cable, before continuing underground for approximately 2 km to a proposed new converter station (below)
+• a TJB approximately 800 m inland to transition from offshore HVDC cable to onshore HVDC cable, before continuing underground for approximately 1.7 km to a new converter station (below)

-• a 2 GW HVDC converter station, up to 28 m high plus external equipment (such as lightning protection & railings for walkways), near Minster.
+• a 2 GW HVDC converter station (including a new permanent access off the A256), up to 28 m high plus external equipment (such as lightning protection & railings for walkways), near Minster.
 A new substation would be located immediately adjacent

-• removal of approximately 2.2 km of existing HVAC overhead line, and installation of approximately 3.5 km of new HVAC overhead line from the converter station and substation near Minster and the existing Richborough to Canterbury overhead line.
+• removal of approximately 2.2 km of existing HVAC overhead line, and installation of two sections of new HVAC overhead line (totalling approximately 3.5 km) from the substation near Minster to the existing Richborough to Canterbury overhead line.

 What's energy resilience got to do with movie marathons?
 Find out how – and why – we’re connecting more clean energy to power the things you love.